n30nex/Meshbot/README.md

 ## What’s new in 2.7
 - ADSB flight matching for airborne mesh nodes: looks up aircraft from the combined feed and posts a probable match with confidence.
 - Flight-number prompts when a high-altitude node reports position or mentions being airborne without a callsign (rate-limited).
+- Flight match embeds now link to the ADSB WebUI for the matched ICAO.
+- Flight tracking: sends “Safe Flight <node>” on first detection, plus Discord notices when the mesh node goes out of range or the ADSB target drops.

 ## What’s new in 2.6
 - Docker workflow by default; local scripts removed.